Welcome to the University of Minnesota Class of 2028! This checklist is for first-year students admitted for Fall 2024.

 Submit Official Test Scores

 Any test scores self-reported (ACT, SAT, English proficiency) during the application process must be verified as official prior to enrolling.
 Test scores must match the highest reported score on your Self-Reported Academic Record, and must be received by the Office of Admissions by July 1.
 Please request that your test scores be sent to our office directly from the testing agency.

-A scanned or electronic copy of an official test score report is not considered as official results.
+A scanned or electronic copy of an official test score report cannot be considered as official test results.
 The July 1 submission deadline cannot be extended.
 We strongly recommend you to request your official test scores be sent as soon as you confirm your admission.

 Complete New Student Orientation